-The type of understanding among the members of the group of shareholders consisting of various companies and legal entities representing the interests of Andrés Holzer Neumann, Julián Díaz González, Juan Carlos Torres Carretero, James S. Cohen, James S. Cohen Family Dynasty Trust and Dimitrios Koutsolioutsos is one or more shareholder agreements.
+The type of understanding among the members of the group of shareholders consisting of various companies and legal entities representing the interests of Andrés Holzer Neumann, Julián Díaz González, Juan Carlos Torres Carretero, James S. Cohen and James S. Cohen Family Dynasty Trust is one or more shareholder agreements (see Disclosure Notice published on January 9, 2021).